 Use Forest Colour to randomize maps and tint on items instantiated using Forest Tools, or even on non-Forest objects.

-Create scatters more efficiently than ever before with new creation methods and faster ways to add source objects to the items list.
+Create scatters more efficiently than ever before with new creative methods and faster ways to add source objects to the items list.

 Forest Pack is fully multi-threaded and highly optimized for speed and efficiency.
 A typical scene can effortlessly use over 100.000 objects each with 1 million polys and render in just a few minutes.